Blimster/actor_system/README.md

+:warning: ALPHA :warning:

-:warning: The package is under development.
-Breaking changes will happen very happen very often.
+This package is in early stage of development.
+Breaking changes will happen very often.
 The package has no tests yet.

 # Actor System